LouisBay/manduin-apps/dataset/README.md

-## Mandu.in dataset can be accessed throught :
+## Mandu.in dataset can be accessed through :

 [Landmark Dataset](https://github.com/mrsambaga/Bangkit-Capstone-Dataset)